bkuhlmann/gemsmith/README.md

     rake rubocop:auto_correct  # Auto-correct RuboCop offenses
     rake spec                  # Run RSpec code examples

-The following Rake tasks are provided by [Bundler](http://bundler.io) and enhanced as follows (all other tasks are provided by Gemsmith):
+Out of all Rake tasks listed above, the following are provided by [Bundler](http://bundler.io) and enhanced by
+Gemsmith:

     rake build - Cleans and regenerates the README table of contents in addition to building the gem. rake install - Inherits the `build` modifications mentioned above.